asdfugil/overb0ard/README.md

 ### Installation

-The latest Debian package can be downloaded from the [Releases](https://github.com/conradev/jetsamctl/releases) section.
+The latest Debian package can be downloaded from my [Cydia Repository](https://doregon.github.io/cydia) in the System section.

 ### Usage